Bluh7/Spotify-Music-Lyrics-Scraper-API/README.md

-# Spotify Lyrics Grabber
+# Spotify Lyrics Grabber API

-Web app that get lyrics from songs on spotify using web scrapping
+API that will use web scraping to get lyrics from spotify with puppeteer